-J. Responsibility for Equipment
+M. Responsibility for Equipment

 Athletes shall assume responsibility for athletic equipment issued to them and will be expected to pay for equipment not returned.
 An athlete who has equipment stolen through no fault of his/her own must report this to his/her coach and to the AD as soon as possible following discovery of the theft.
 He/she must complete a theft report within two days of the theft and return it to the AD.
 If the above procedure is met and the theft report is filled out, the athlete may be relieved of financial responsibility.
-An athlete will not receive team awards or letters unless he/she has:
+An athlete will not participate in a team banquet, receive team awards or letters unless he/she has:

-- 1. Checked his/her equipment in and been cleared by the AD. - 2.
+- 1. Checked his/her equipment in to their coach and have been cleared by the AD. - 2.
 Paid for lost, stolen or damaged equipment.
 Any athletic equipment not officially checked out to an athlete will be confiscated whether it has been paid for or not.

-K. Seasonal Participation
+N. Seasonal Participation

-An athlete may, except in special situations, participate in only one sport per season.
+An athlete may, except in special situations approved by the AD and Administration, participate in only one sport per season.
 Athletes cannot change from one sport to another except with the approval of both coaches and the AD.
 When an athlete quits or is dropped for disciplinary reasons, he/she may not go out for a sport until the previous sport season is ended.
-If an athlete quits or is dropped during the latter part of a season, he/she must wait a minimum of three weeks before going to the next sport.

-L. Transportation
+O. Transportation